Edit: this post has been updated to reflect the delayed roll-out of Core Web Vitals.

 - Cumulative Layout Shift (CLS): measures visual stability, which is important as having page elements shift while someone is trying to interact with it is a bad user experience

-Before implementing this change globally in May 2021, Google gave digital marketers and web developers one year to study the PageSpeed Insights tool and understand which areas of their sites required performance improvement.
+Before implementing this change globally in June 2021, Google have given digital marketers and web developers one year to study the PageSpeed Insights tool and understand which areas of their sites required performance improvement.

 What tools can be used to test Core Web Vitals on your WordPress site?